 2) Original Claims may possibly be filed by those who:

-3) Those whose claims were placed into the Seventh Amendment Settlement may no longer file claims.
+3) Those who were included in the Seventh Amendment Settlement Fund may no longer file claims.

 Registered with the AHP Settlement Trust on or before May 3, 2003.

 If you are not a doctor, or a lawyer currently familiar with Fen Phen injuries, these definitions can be overwhelming.
 To assist you, we provide above the criteria we use to determine if we are interested in reviewing a case.
 During a case review we will compare the injuries suffered to the official AHP Settlement Trust criteria.